This blog may contain affiliate links. Read our disclosure policy for more info.

 They say the best way to explore a culture is through food, and I agree!
 If you’re on a budget, take a walk around the city and sample interesting food from local vendors.
 There is so much to try, such as empanadas, canelazo, and some traditional sweets.

 We ate a lot of unique pastries and savory foods, but my favorites were the empanadas (of course) and the chocolate tasting at the end!
 This tour is the perfect balance of sweet and savory, and walking and snacking!
-This tour is $45 USD and includes all of your snacks and your guide.
-Bring some extra cash in case you want to pick up some more food along the way!
+It includes all of your snacks and your guide, but bring some extra cash in case you want to pick up some more food along the way!

 5. Mitad del Mundo